instead-hub/instead/doc/stead3-en.md

 ### The same object in multiple rooms

-Using our example of a forrested area, you can create a single object and place it in multiple rooms as follows:
+Using our example of a forested area, you can create a single object and place it in multiple rooms as follows:

 ```